-Our next Family Group Conference Training for Volunteers will be held April 18-19, 2015 (Sat/Sun 9 a.m. - 4:00 p.m.)

 FREE Training to Facilitate Family Group Conferences

 Individuals with an interest in helping families and children in our community are encouraged to sign up for the CDR's 2-day training Family Group Conference Training, which covers the history, philosophy, and theory of FGC, family dynamics, the FGC model, and FGC facilitation skills and practice.
 Completion of a background check is required for all program volunteers.
-The training is FREE for those who make a 1-year commitment to volunteer with the program (approximately one case/month).
-Individuals who wish to attend but cannot make this volunteer commitment should contact the CDR at 417-836-8831.
+The training is FREE for those who wish to volunteer with the program and/or learn more about the Family Group Conferencing process.

 Funds for this project are provided by the Regional Partnership Grant, a federal grant funded by the Children’s Bureau.